-If I only had my journalism major and English minor after college, potential employers would say, “Great, she can write.”
+If I only had my Journalism major and English minor after college, potential employers would say, “Great, she can write.”
 Throw in some business classes?
 “Great, she can write and she understands the workings of a company.”
-Though I spend my time writing and assisting with various online communications, I understand how my time and ability—and other aspects in my day-to-day responsibilities—is factored into the company’s overhead.
-There is no field you can enter without requiring some knowledge of running a business.
+Though I spend my time writing and assisting with various online communications, I understand how my time, abilities, and day-to-day responsibilities are factored into the company’s overhead.
+There's no field you can enter without requiring some knowledge of running a business.
 For example, are you going into art?
 You need to know how much of your time and supplies that painting took.
-No matter what degree you earn, a little knowledge on topics like accounting, management, or business ethics can’t hurt.
+No matter what degree you earn, a little knowledge of topics like accounting, management, or business ethics can’t hurt.

 Let’s bring the focus back to your major.
-If you’re hard-pressed to find a job in your major field, a business minor opens doors to a range of options at companies or organizations.
-Sure, if your degree is in creative writing, you likely don’t want to be stuck in a cubicle hammering out redundant corporate diction.
+If you’re hard-pressed to find a job in your major field, a Business minor opens doors to a range of options at companies or organizations.
+Sure, if your degree is in Creative Writing, you likely don’t want to be stuck in a cubicle hammering out redundant corporate diction.
 But you have to start somewhere.
-If you’re stuck, emphasize your business minor when finding a job, and consider some of these organizations—but while doing so, try to tailor your search in favor of companies that appeal to your major capabilities.
-Sticking with the creative writing major as an example, look at some publishing companies for positions in their business department, or find companies that need an editorial assistant for things like a company blog, PR work, or promotional writing.
+If you’re stuck, emphasize your Business minor when finding a job, and consider some of these organizations—but while doing so, try to tailor your search in favor of companies that appeal to your major abilities and skills.
+Sticking with the Creative Writing major as an example, look at some publishing companies for positions in their business department, or find companies that need an editorial assistant for things like a company blog, PR work, or promotional writing.

 You can provide a new perspective